Workshops, Events and Registration

 Modular Professional Learning Framework

-Bite-sized modules on contemporary and practical approaches to teaching, aligning with all dimensions of the Academic Excellence Framework's Education Pillar
+Bite-sized modules on contemporary and practical approaches to teaching, aligning with all activities of the Academic Excellence Framework's Education Pillar

 How to access professional learning to support the Education Pillar of the AEF: